 C-PACE Statement of Levy and Lien Agreement - A contract entered into among the City of Philadelphia, Program Administrator, a C-PACE Capital Provider and a Property Owner to impose the C-PACE Special Assessment.
-This contract's recordation with the Philadelphia Department of Records is a condition precedent to financial close of the C-PACE Financing.
+Notarized signatures of all parties to the Agreement is a condition precedent to financial close of the C-PACE Financing.

-Direct Costs - All Energy Conservation Measure direct costs necessary to complete the installation of a C-PACE Project, such as the installation/construction contract amount (materials and labor) and any required ancillary costs incurred in order to complete the installation of an Energy Conservation Measure.
+Direct Costs - All direct costs necessary to complete the installation of a C-PACE Project, such as the installation/construction contract amount (materials and labor) and any required ancillary costs incurred in order to complete the installation of an eligible Measure.